alterNERDtive/VoiceAttack-profiles/docs/configuration/EliteAttack.md

   that, it’s great.
 Default: false.
 * `hyper space dethrottle`: Throttle down after a jump and when dropping from SC.
 Like the SC Assist module does.
 Default: true.
-* `mapping candidates`: Announce bodies worth mapping when you’ve finished scanning a system.
+* `mapping candidates`: Announce bodies worth mapping when you have finished scanning a system.
 (Terraformables, Water Worlds, Earth-Like Worlds and Ammonia Worlds that have not been mapped yet.)
 Default: true.
 * `outdated stations`: Announce stations with outdated data in the online